 Not sure where to start when it comes choosing the ceremony for your big day?

-Scottish law allows couples to marry anywhere, even outdoors, as long as the ceremony is conducted by a religious official, registrar or a non-religious Humanist Society Scotland celebrant.
+Scottish law allows couples to marry anywhere, even outdoors, as long as the ceremony is conducted by a religious official, registrar or a non-religious celebrant.

 So here’s a guide to the different options available for your nuptials at Netherbyres.

 So I know we’re not meant to be biased but we LOVE Humanist ceremonies, and we’re not alone with nearly 50% of couples marrying in Scotland now opting for a Humanist ceremony.
-We had a Humanist wedding (more on that here) and it allowed us to design a ceremony which was relaxed, fun and personal to us.
+We had a Humanist wedding (more on that on our blog) and it allowed us to design a ceremony which was relaxed, fun and personal to us.

 There’s only a handful of things you have to say such as “I, Sarah, accept you, Mike, in marriage“.
 Other than that, you can say whatever you like.
 There’s loads of examples and guides online, and once you pick your Celebrant they will likely share some of their own examples with you.

 And another fact that might swing it for you – guests can have alcohol before and during the ceremony (this is often frowned upon in other types of ceremony).